1j01/tiamblia-game/README.md

 But this is happening.

 <!--
+## Editor Behavior
+These could become tests if this were to be a reusable game engine and editor.

 drag with the middle mouse button to pan the view
 	(with momentum, wee!)
 zoom towards the mouse with mousewheel
+	(i.e. with the mouse anchored in the w

 while editing an entity
 	drag outside of the entity to select points (w/ a selection box)